alexcg1/jfc/README.md

 That's right: Jina Flow Companion.
 Not Jentucky Fried Chicken, or Jesus Fiona Christ.

+**Note:** Jina AI doesn't officially support JFC.
+If you have questions, drop an issue.
+Don't bother Jina on Slack ;)

 ## What does it do?

 A simple CLI to:

 - Index data from a folder, file, text string, CSV, or (coming soon) DocArray on Jina Cloud
 - Search data via string or file

+It should work with all versions of Jina from 3.0 onwards (prior versions had slightly different APIs)

 ## Features